Who or what inspired you to take up the piano, and make it your career?

 Do you have a favourite concert venue to perform in and why?

 I remember playing in the Ateneul Roman in Bucharest, one year after the end of Ceausescu.
 A Christmas concert – one of the first in many years – and I was playing Mozart K 488.
 The orchestra, amazing hall and spirit of the audience crystallised a remarkable musical experience.

-I recently played Beethoven and Vriend at St George’s in Bristol and I think this is one of the United Kingdom’s best halls for the kind of music I play (along with the Arts Centre in Stamford – a gem!)
+St George’s in Bristol is one of the United Kingdom’s best halls for the kind of music I play (along with the Arts Centre in Stamford – a gem!)

 I also love non-standard and small halls.
-I have played almost one hundred and seventy times at the little concert hall at the Hindhead Music Centre (on the remarkable Steinway that dropped from the Covent Garden stage) and I regularly play at the Mosterdzaadje in Santpoort–Noord, the Netherlands.
-I recently opened the thirty-first season of Mosterdzaadje – a model of how a modest hall can be run simply, beautifully and with great warmth, providing music within a quiet suburb.
-No public subsidy – and no cuts.
+I have played almost one hundred and seventy times at the little concert hall at the Hindhead Music Centre (on the remarkable Steinway that dropped from the Covent Garden stage) and I regularly play at the Mosterdzaadje in Santpoort–Noord, the Netherlands – a model of how a modest hall can be run simply, beautifully and with great warmth, providing music within a quiet suburb.
+No public subsidy, and no cuts.